yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 `GovInterference` represents the amount of interference that the government has in the economy as determined by the World Economic Index.
 The distribution of government interference shows that most countries either have extensive or moderate government inteference.
-The mode of the distribution is moderate government interference.
-Economies with limited and repressive intervention are significanly lesser, each having around 10-15 countries.
-We do not report the center or spread here because government interference is a categorical variable.
+The distribution between the two is relatively balanced.

 ![](final-writeup_files/figure-gfm/Income%20Tax%20Rate%20AW-1.png)<!-- -->